How to Apply

-- Enrollment agreements will be created by June 15.
+Enrollment agreements will be created no later than June 15.

-- Enrollment Agreements must be signed and submitted to the business manager, along with a deposit payment, before the start of the first class.
-(Deposit payment is equivalent to one month's tuition payment or 10% of annual tuition.)
+Enrollment Agreements must be signed and submitted to the business manager, along with your payment for Year A, before the start of the first class.

 If you have any questions regarding this process, please email the business manager, Mona Anastas, at BusinessManager@soundcirclecenter.org.